-In addition to the Superintendent's duties in letter E of this section, the Superintendent will be designated as the Spokesperson or Public Information Officer (PIO) for the district.
+The Superintendent, or designee, will be designated as the Spokesperson or Public Information Officer (PIO) for the district.
 In any situation where normal school activities are disrupted, it is crucial to recognize the obligation to inform the public of the problem and how the Onondaga Central School District is responding to it.
 The School District will use public information procedures on a regular basis to announce school emergencies, cancellations and dismissals.
 The Superintendent or designee shall assign a person to serve as District Spokesperson and Spokesperson for the Incident Commander.